2025 Japanese-American Friendship Festival: Day Two

-U.S. Air Force Airmen assigned to the 36th Airlift Squadron pose for a photo atop a C-130J Super Hercules during Japanese-American Friendship Festival 2025 at Yokota Air Base, Japan, May 18, 2025.
+Attendees observe an aerial demonstration of a U.S. Air Force CV-22 Osprey assigned to the 353rd Special Operations Wing during Japanese-American Friendship Festival 2025 at Yokota Air Base, Japan, May 18, 2025.
 The event was hosted due to the combined efforts and support of the Japan Air and Ground Self-Defense Forces, sister services and local communities.
 (U.S. Air Force photo by Staff Sgt.
 Taylor Slater)

 |Date Taken: